Gamer: Female gamer/gamer girl

 A female gamer, or gamer girl or girl gamer, is any female who regularly engages in playing video games.
 According to a study conducted by the Entertainment Software Association in 2009, 40% of the game playing population is female, and women 18 or older comprise 34% of all gamers.
 Also, the percentage of women playing online had risen to 43%, up 4% from 2004.
 The same study shows that 48% of game purchasers are female.

 According to a 2015 Pew survey, 6% of women in the United States identify as gamers, compared to 15% of men, and 48% of women and 50% of men play video games.
 Usage of the term "girl gamer" is controversial.
-Some critics have advocated use of the label as a reappropriated term, while others see it as nondescriptive or perpetuating the minority position of female gamers.
+Some critics have advocated use of the label as a reappropriated term, while others see it as non-descriptive or perpetuating the minority position of female gamers.
 Some critics of the term believe there is no singular definition of a female gamer and that they are as diverse as any other group.
 However it is generally understood that the term "girl gamer" implies that it is a girl who plays video games.

 Psychology

 Shigeru Miyamoto says that "I think that first a game needs a sense of accomplishment.
 And you have to have a sense that you have done something, so that you get that sense of satisfaction of completing something."

-Gaming is a form of escapism.
-Hideo Kojima states that "If the player isn't tricked into believing that the world is real, then there's no point in making the game."

 In April 2020, researchers found that top gamers shared the same mental toughness as Olympian athletes.

-Escapism in gaming is a major factor in why individuals have falling in love with gaming.
+Escapism is a major factor in why individuals enjoy gaming.
 This idea of being in another world while gaming has become very common with gamers, these video games create a new world where these gamers feel they fit in and can control what is going on.
+Gaming is a form of escapism, Hideo Kojima states that "If the player isn't tricked into believing that the world is real, then there's no point in making the game."